 Q. You are still having a problem assembling family trees, I think mine is wrong ?

 Oh yes!
 Common names in the same locations are driving us nuts.
 James, John, Mary, and Eliz(s)ebeths are giving us a giant headache.
-We ask that you check our database.
-If you find the answer,it’s a big, big thank you.
 Tracking to England (labour migration) or to the colonies (survival) leads to the whole question of who went where?
+Contact us and with your family’s migration and we will look for your Scottish connection.

 Q. Your research for a Tartan suggests we never had one, can we get one ?